Nash — AI Seller Agent for Modern Storefronts

 └─────────────────────────────────────────────────────────────┘

 Each layer can be swapped without breaking the others.
-A store could use a different skill, a different model, or a non-Python backend — as long as the protocol surface in PROTOCOL.md stays compliant, every shopper still works against them.
+A merchant could use a different agent skill, a different model, or a non-Python backend — as long as the protocol surface in PROTOCOL.md stays compliant, every shopper still works against them.

 The protocol — negotiate.v1